Contribute to Supernuclear (we'll pay you!)

 Disaster tales: Tell us about your big dreams and how they were dashed on the rocky shores of reality.
 We can learn from failure as much as success.

-And here’s another fun part: we’ll pay you up to $250 for a submission, paid for by generous donations from readers.
+And here’s another fun part: we’ll pay you up to $250 for a submission we publish, paid for by generous donations from readers.

 The most requested type of post are Case Studies (#1), which give examples of unique communities around the world.
 Each case study should cover the basics below, but we’re very open to creative expression (still waiting for our first illustrated post)!